Procol Harum: Formation

-"A Whiter Shade of Pale" and debut album (1967–1968)
+"A Whiter Shade of Pale", "Homburg" and debut album (1967–1968)

 The original lineup of Procol Harum at the Guards Crimean War Memorial.
 L to R: Bobby Harrison, Matthew Fisher, Gary Brooker, David Knights, Ray Royer.

 In April 1967 the group entered Olympic Studios in London to record their debut single, "A Whiter Shade of Pale".
 They were joined by session drummer Bill Eyden in place of Harrison (though Harrison did play on the B-side "Lime Street Blues"), producer Denny Cordell and sound engineer Keith Grant.
-With a structure reminiscent of Baroque music, the song features a countermelody loosely based on J. S. Bach's Orchestral Suite No. 3 in D Major played by Fisher's Hammond organ.
+With a structure reminiscent of Baroque music, the song features a countermelody loosely based on Johann Sebastian Bach's Orchestral Suite No. 3 in D Major played by Fisher's Hammond organ.
 An enthusiastic response from listeners of the pirate radio station Radio London prompted Deram Records to rush-release the single for 12 May 1967.
 It was an instant worldwide success, reaching No. 1 on the UK Singles Chart for six weeks and the same spot in eleven countries.
 In three weeks, it became the fastest selling record by a new group.
 In the US, it peaked at No. 5 and the song has since sold over 10 million copies worldwide.

 Around the same time, Cordell suggested that Jonathan Weston be brought in to comanage the band with Stevens.

 Procol Harum played their first live gig at London's Speakeasy club on the day "A Whiter Shade of Pale" was released on 12 May 1967.
 They performed a set of mostly Brooker/Reid songs mixed with covers of Bob Dylan, The Rascals and Tim Rose tunes.
-Jimi Hendrix was an early vocal supporter of the band and attended their first show where, at the start of their performance of Rose's "Morning Dew", he went on stage, took Knights' bass and joined in.
+Jimi Hendrix was an early vocal supporter of the band and attended their first show where, at the start of their performance of Bonnie Dobson's "Morning Dew" (which Rose claimed was his), he went on stage, took Knights' bass and joined in.

 After 18 June, the group would not play live in the UK until the following year.

-On 15 July 1967, the group announced the June departure of Royer and Harrison and their split from Weston as manager.
+On 15 July 1967, the group announced the June departure of Royer and Harrison prior to the recording of the first album, both of whom immediately went on to form the group Freedom, as well as their replacing Weston as manager.
 Fisher later said that the major issue for the split with Weston was when he organised an extensive UK tour for Procol Harum too soon after the release of "A Whiter Shade of Pale", resulting in the group performing "for £60 per night instead of £500."
 Following the addition of guitarist Robin Trower and the return of B. J. Wilson, the band secured new management under Tony Secunda.
 The departures brought about what Brooker described as "great lawsuits and expense" from Royer, Harrison, and Weston, and initial session drummer Eyden filed his own suit.
 Roughly three months into their partnership with Secunda, the band hired two Americans, Bennett Glotzer and Ronnie Lyons, to manage them in the US.